jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 While *Data Serialization* is more efficient, PDX is more flexible (i.e.
 "portable").
 PDX enables data to be queried in serialized form and is the format used to support both Java and Native Clients (C++, C#) simultaneously.
-Therefore, PDX is auto-configured in Spring Boot Data Geode (SBDG) by default.
+Therefore, PDX is auto-configured in [spring-boot-gemfire-name]  by default.

-This is convenient since you may not want to implement `java.io.Serializable` for all your application domain model types that you store in VMware GemFire.
+This is convenient since you may not want to implement `java.io.Serializable` for all your application domain model types that you store in [vmware-gemfire-name].
 In other cases, you may not even have control over the types referred to by your application domain model types to make them `Serializable`, such as when using a 3rd party library.

-So, SBDG auto-configures PDX and uses Spring Data Geode’s `MappingPdxSerializer` as the `PdxSerializer` to de/serialize all application domain model types.
+So, [spring-boot-gemfire-name] auto-configures PDX and uses [spring-data-gemfire-name]’s `MappingPdxSerializer` as the `PdxSerializer` to de/serialize all application domain model types.